RamonAsuncion/candy-portfolio-template/README.md

 fix box transform + the icon to add the webpage one (css)

-planning to take off top right link like the resume, about and other as they stop my site from being responsive (maybe keep 1)

 when I finish my site maybe support for firefox? -moz

 finish the composition attribute in the style.css